Pacifica Foundation

-Pacifica Foundation is an American non-profit organization that owns five independently operated, non-commercial, listener-supported radio stations known for their progressive/liberal political orientation.
-Its national headquarters adjoins station KPFK in Los Angeles, California.
+Pacifica Foundation is an American nonprofit organization that owns five independently operated, non-commercial, listener-supported radio stations known for their progressive/liberal political orientation.
+Its national headquarters adjoins station KPFK in North Hollywood, California.

-Pacifica Foundation also operates the Pacifica Network, a program service supplying over 180 affiliated stations with various programs, primarily news and public affairs.
-It was the first public radio network in the United States and it is the world's oldest listener-funded radio network.
+Pacifica Foundation also operates the Pacifica Network, a program service supplying over 200 affiliated stations with various programs, primarily news and public affairs.
+It was the first public radio network in the United States and is one of the world's oldest listener-funded radio networks.
 Programs such as Democracy Now! and Free Speech Radio News have been some of its most popular productions.

-History

 Early history

 Pacifica was founded in 1946 by pacifists E. John Lewis and Lewis Hill.
 During World War II, both of them had filed for conscientious objector status.
-After the war, Lewis, Hill and a small group of former conscientious objectors created the Pacifica Foundation in Pacifica, California.
+After the war, Lewis, Hill and a small group of former conscientious objectors created the Pacifica Foundation in the town of Pacifica, California, in the San Francisco Bay Area.
 Their first station, KPFA in Berkeley, commenced broadcasting in 1949.
 By 1977, the network had added WBAI in New York City, KPFK in Los Angeles, WPFW in Washington, DC, and KPFT in Houston.

-Lawsuit
+FCC v.
+Pacifica Foundation

 In 1973, one of Pacifica's stations, WBAI, broadcast comedian George Carlin's Filthy Words routine uncensored.
 Following a listener complaint, Pacifica received a letter of reprimand from the FCC, censuring them for allegedly violating broadcast regulations which prohibited airing indecent material.
-The foundation took the matter to the U.S. Supreme Court (FCC v.
-Pacifica Foundation) and lost in a 5-4 decision.

-This became a landmark moment in the history of free speech, as FCC v.
-Pacifica Foundation has to this day defined the power of the government over broadcast material it calls indecent.
+The foundation took the matter to the U.S. Supreme Court in FCC v.
+Pacifica Foundation and lost in a 5–4 decision.
+This became a landmark moment in the history of free speech, and the case continues to define the power of the government over broadcast material it calls indecent.